-Mr. M. Bruce Chernoff, the Chair of the Board, in not an independent director as he was appointed Interim Chief Executive Officer on June 2, 2016 and subsequently Chief Executive Officer on November 23, 2018.
+Mr. M. Bruce Chernoff, the Chair of the Board, is not an independent director as he was appointed Interim Chief Executive Officer on June 2, 2016 and subsequently served as Chief Executive Officer from November 23, 2018 to December 31, 2023.
 Mr. W. Brett Wilson was appointed Lead Director of the Board on June 2, 2016 and subsequently appointed Vice-Chair on November 23, 2018.
 The purpose of the Vice-Chair is to provide independent leadership for the Board, in particular, its independent directors, and to assist the Board in discharging its duties, responsibilities and obligations independently of management.
 The Vice-Chair, in conjunction with the Chair of the Board, manages the affairs of the Board, including being satisfied that the Board is organized properly and functions effectively to meet its obligations and responsibilities.
 In addition, the Vice-Chair along with the Chief Executive Officer of the Corporation ensures effective relations with Board members, Shareholders, other stakeholders and the public.